Common Name: Black alder, European alder

 Look-alikes: Black alder is related to and somewhat similar in appearance to three species that are native to parts of the Great Lakes region: speckled alder (A. incana subsp. rugosa), hazel alder (A. serrulata), and green alder (A. viridis).
 At maturity, black alder is taller than any of the natives; it is a large tree with a single main trunk, while the natives are all multi-stemmed shrubs (less than 25’ tall).
 All three natives have roughly elliptical leaves with a pointed tip.
 The leaves of black alder are more round and are either rounded or notched at the tip.

 Black alder is reported occasionally throughout most of the Great Lakes Basin.
-It is not known to occur in Minnesota, the Upper Peninsula of Michigan, or in Central-Western Ontario.
+It is not known to occur in Northern Minnesota, the Upper Peninsula of Michigan, or in Central-Western Ontario.
 There is some conflicting information regarding this species’ hardiness.
 The USDA Plants Database indicates a minimum winter temperature of -18oF (Zone 5a), indicating that it would not be able to grow in the coldest areas of the Great Lakes Basin.
 However, research on the species from its native range shows that it can withstand very low temperatures (Claessens 2010).
 Nationally, black alder is most commonly reported in the Great Lakes region, in the greater New York City area, and in coastal New England.

 Additional invasive species distribution data for specific Great Lakes jurisdictions is available from: